phpactor/language-server/doc/tutorial/creating-a-language-server.rst

 - ``HandlerMiddleware``: The final destination - will forward the request to the handler runner which will dispatch our :doc:`handlers <../reference/handlers>`

-Easy right?
 In your application you might choose to connect all of this magic in a dependency injection container.